rdkcentral/rdk-halif-device_settings/docs/pages/FrontPanelDisplay_halSpec.md

 ### Threading Model

 This interface is not required to be thread safe.
-Any `caller` invoking the `API`s should ensure calls are made in a thread safe manner.
+Any `caller` invoking the `API`s must ensure calls are made in a thread safe manner.

 ### Process Model